Skip to content

 Duplicate

 The user can duplicate the response area within the same part using the duplicate icon.
-When a response area is duplicated, then only data entered in the teacher edit mode are copied (such as input type, evaluation function, input symbols, pre and post text, answer, tests, cases, ...).
-Data entered in the teacher preview mode (such as comments) and student mode (comments, flags, likes, student solutions, ...) are not copied.
+When a response area is duplicated, data entered in the teacher edit mode is copied (such as input type, evaluation function, input symbols, pre and post text, answer, tests, cases, ...).
+Data entered in the teacher preview mode (such as comments) and student mode (comments, flags, likes, student solutions, ...) is not copied.

 Reorder